DianZzzz/DianZzzz.github.io/_finance/CFA/Equity-Portfolio-Management.md

 - IC of the rank of the factor scores and rank of subsequent performance.
 - Addresses the outlier issue and thus more robust than Person IC

-### Active Share and Active Risk
+### Active Share

-- Active Share measures the degree to which the number and sizing of the positions in a manager’s portfolio are different from those of a benchmark
+- Measures the degree to which the number and sizing of the positions in a manager’s portfolio are different from those of a benchmark

+- Formula: Σ abs(portfolio weight - benchmark weight)

+### Active Risk
-- Active risk, also called tracking error, is the standard deviation of active returns (portfolio returns minus benchmark returns).
+- Also called tracking error, is the standard deviation of active returns (portfolio returns minus benchmark returns).

 #### Pure indexing
 - No active positions: portfolio is equal to the benchmark